The E. M. Viquesney Doughboy Database

 Picture

-On the night of September 9 or early morning of September 10, 2008, the statue was broken off at the ankles and stolen by metal thieves who probably thought it was copper or bronze.
+On the night of September 9 or early morning of September 10, 2008, the statue was broken off at the ankles and stolen by metal thieves who probably thought it was painted copper or bronze.
 The statue was recovered September 23 in Mogadore Reservoir in Portage County by fisherman Michael Wright.
 The statue suffered damage to the head, and the left hand and rifle were missing.
-John Stathopoulos, of Stathos Construction and Engineering, restored the zinc statue, which is now kept inside the garrison at 1391 Main Street.
+John Stathopoulos, of Stathos Construction and Engineering, partially restored the original zinc statue, which is now kept inside the Army and Navy Union Garrison at 1391 Main Street.
 Stathopoulos made a bronze replica which stands at the original location in the triangle in the middle of town.
 It was rededicated Memorial Day, 2009.
+Unfortunately, the new base retains the original "Viquesmey" misspelling, although they did correctly add the "E" to the "E. M."

 Links: